pippellia-btc/slicex/README.md

 Includes a custom algorithm for efficiently finding the top-K elements within a slice

 - **Generic Support**:
-All functions are built with Go generics, ensuring type safety and reusability across various comparable and ordered data types.
+All functions are built with Go generics, ensuring type safety and reusability across data types.

 ## Benchmarks